-Risks facing Home and Community Care Support Services Existing Controls & Planned Mitigation Actions Health Human Resources (HHR) Supply HHR shortages have been exacerbated by the COVID-19 pandemic and the demand for home care services has increased as a result of multiple factors including less long-term care and respite capacity, placing significant pressure on home and community care resources to meet the needs of patients' in-home services.
-Staff shortages result in negative patient outcomes and experience, and caregiver burnout.
-Work with the Ministry of Health, our service providers and the system to build and implement strategies to improve and optimize HHR capacity and service planning.
+Risks facing Home and Community Care Existing Controls Support Services & Planned Mitigation Actions Health Human Resources (HHR) Supply HHR shortages have been exacerbated by the COVID-19 pandemic and the demand for home care services has increased as a result of multiple factors including less long-term care and respite capacity, placing significant pressure on home and community care resources to meet the needs of patients' in-home services.
+Staff shortages result in negative patient outcomes and experience, and caregiver burnout Work with the Ministry of Health, our service providers and the system to build and implement strategies to improve and optimize HHR capacity and service planning.
+Develop plans to communicate the value of working in the home and community care sector in order to help attract talent.

 Risks facing Home and Community Care Support Services Existing Controls & Planned Mitigation Actions Staff Attrition and Change Fatigue Home and community care has been undergoing a prolonged transformation that has been further complicated by the pandemic over the past few years.
-As we work towards embedding care coordination within Ontario Health Teams, change is perceived with uncertainty.
-This uncertainty may lead to attrition for the sector and in turn cause downstream negative impact on business continuity and the patients and families who depend on HCCSS staff.
+As we work towards transferring care coordination functions to Ontario Health Teams and support consideration of a future long-term care placement model, change is perceived with uncertainty.
+This uncertainty may lead to attrition for the sector and in turn cause downstream negative impact on business continuity and the patients, families and caregivers who depend on Home and Community Care Support Services staff.
 Develop and implement a change management plan, including education and training as required, to support staff through the system changes ahead.
-Develop and implement workforce stabilization strategies for HCCSS staff across the province.
+Develop and implement workforce stabilization strategies for Home and Community Care Support Services staff across the province.
 Develop and implement a communications plan that informs the public about the role and value provided by Home and Community Care Support Services and attracts prospective staff to the sector.
 Digital Delivery Advancements and new technologies in electronic health records, digital health platforms and virtual care are increasingly being adopted and supported by the public, patients and partners.
 Part of our objective is to implement digital strategies to enhance services for patients to enable excellent clinical outcomes and exceptional experience.
 There may be limited of resources and timelines available to implement a robust ecosystem to support the seamless exchange of patient information across partners and allow patients to view their information.
 Working with partners and government to develop adequate frameworks and agreements to allow for seamless data sharing across integrated systems and multiple partners.